jupyter/governance/trademarks.md

 without our prior approval.
 This is true both for non-commercial and commercial uses.

+Use of stills, videos and screenshots of the Jupyter applications (included but not limited to: notebook, jupyterLab, jupyterHub, nbconvert, IPython) as well as Jupyter Websites are allowed.
+Any stills, videos, and screenshots of a specific notebook document must be permitted by the license governing that particular document and are not subject to this approval, Any picture containing a person is subject to this person approval.
+This approval is worldwide, irrevocable, in perpetuity, on digital and mobile and for industrial/trade uses.

 This clause overrides other clauses of this policy.
 However, if you have any doubts about your intended use of the trademarks, please contact the [Jupyter Trademarks Committee][].